Guess what? You can learn how to play any pop song on the piano with just three things.

 Learn more about lead sheets here.
 And if you’re new to reading music, make sure to check out our most popular tutorial on YouTube, “How to Read Notes.”

 Understanding chords gives you the foundation to start learning songs.
-But if you prefer playing your melody instead of singing it, or if you can’t find chord charts to your song, you’ll need to know how to play by ear.
+But if you prefer playing your melody instead of singing it, or if you can’t find chord charts for a song, you’ll need to know how to play by ear.

 Being able to hear something and then play it on an instrument is a fantastic skill.
 Indeed, some of the world’s most famous musicians didn’t use sheet music.
 The Beatles couldn’t read sheet music and Mozart was rumored to recreate pieces by ear after listening to them once.